https://intercom.com/growth

 The concept for the campaign was simple, and employed a device Intercom had long used in marketing: old way vs. new way.
 If we could show you how outdated your current customer support strategies are, the value prop of Intercom will be clear.

-gravitated around ads that broke tropes and escaped feature based product marketing.
-This style was attractive because the “Or you could use Intercom” would only work if the viewer knew to some extent that they were being advertised to.
+Obviously everyone wants to make a classic ad, but we knew “Or you could use Intercom” would only work if the viewer felt the ad-ness.
+They had to know to some extent that they were being advertised to.

-We had a lot of good ideas floating around, with a variety of visual aesthetics.
-Eventually we realized the world of "bad" needed something to unify it other than just not being good.
+We realized the world of "bad" products needed something to unify it.
 We needed a common enemy.
 "Bad" needed its own brand.
-A strong one, one that would connect the ads.

 Average Business was born.